bentoml/BentoML/docs/source/concepts/model.rst

     True or False.

 The :code:`batch_dim` parameter determines the dimension(s) that contain multiple data when passing to this run method.
+The default :code:`batch_dim`, when left unspecified, is :code:`0`.

 For example, if you have two inputs you want to run prediction on, :code:`[1, 2]` and :code:`[3, 4]`, if the array you would pass to the predict method would be